leroyle/docupdates/README.md

-### 1. A word about join failures

 The process of joining the Helium network can seem to be fickle at times.
 There are several factors to keep in mind
 ##### Credentials
 Helium only supports OTAA joins at this time.
-This means your edge node device must have provisioned with the application the proper LoRaWan credentials that "must" match those seen within the device configuration within the Console.
+This means your edge node device application must be provisioned with the the proper LoRaWan credentials as found within the device configuration view within the Console.
 These includes
 ```
 - Device EUI
 - App EUI
 - App Key
 ```

-These "must" be added to your device sketch in the proper format and the proper Endian-ness, which can vary from one edge node device LoRaWan runtime implementation to the next.
+#### NOTE: These "must" be added to your device sketch in the proper byte vs string format as well as with the proper Endian-ness.
+These can and do vary from one edge node device LoRaWan runtime implementation to the next.
+Visit the follow Wikipedia page for a comprehensive discussion of endianness https://en.wikipedia.org/wiki/Endianness

 ##### Distance to Nearest Hotspot
 While LoRaWan is advertised as a long distance communications protocol there are many factors that can limit connectivity.
 The primary being unubstructed line of sight.
 Trees, buildings, mountains can limit the reach of your devices.